shanefully-done/mapleting/DEPLOYMENT.md

 - [ ] Monitoring and logging configured
 - [ ] Backup strategy implemented

-You're now ready to use Mapleting in production! 🚀
+You're now ready to use MapleTing in production! 🚀